 Another feature is session comparison.
-This lets you overlay and compare several scenario runs side by side so that you can clearly compare system behavior under different conditions.
+This lets you overlay and compare several scenarios runs side by side so that you can clearly compare system behavior under different conditions.

 The Session Comparison report lets you view transaction response times of two different runs side by side

-The Web Dashboard is a web server that provides web access to the tests results.
-Mostly, it lets you see tests results via a Web browser while tests are running.
+The Web Dashboard is a web server that provides web access to the test results.
+Mostly, it lets you see test results via a Web browser while tests are running.
 The Web Dashboard does not try to compete with HP Performance Center, but rather provides an important functionality at no extra charge.

 APM and Jenkins Integration